New York flag

 State Requirements

 New York has moderate homeschool requirements.
-Families must provide at least 900 hours of instruction per year.
-You'll need to file notice with your local school district.
+Families must log at least 900 hours of instruction per year, and you'll file notice with your local school district.

 900 hours/year